How to Become a Journalist

 It never hurts to carve out a niche area of expertise in the journalism field.
 For example, a background in an area like science, computer science, or economics can allow you to write on topics and for publications that many other young journalists simply wouldn’t have the ability to tackle.
 Those with a strong knowledge base in a given area may find better prospects than generalists.

 This is a field where salaries are most commonly modest and, in rare instances, where notoriety is achieved, outrageously high.
-The average salary for someone in the radio, television, or print journalism field is around $37,000.
-For local news anchors and reporters in small markets around the United States salaries average in the mid-20s.
+The average salary for someone in the radio, television, or print journalism field is around $49,300.
+For local news anchors and reporters in small markets around the United States salaries average as low as the mid-20s.
 Small market jobs constitute the majority of the positions in this field.
 However, those who rise to the top of the profession and get plucked up by a top 25 market can expect salaries in the low six-figures.
-Of course, for those who dare to dream, celebrity journalists are paid like NBA stars.
-The Matt Lauer’s and Diane Sawyers of the world take home more than 20 million per year.
+Of course, celebrity journalists are paid like NBA stars.
+The Anderson Cooper’s and Diane Sawyers of the world take home more than 10 million per year.

 Don’t plan on hitting that 20 million dollar mark right away.
-In fact, planning somewhere in the neighborhood of $15 per hour is a safer bet.
+In fact, $20 per hour is likely more accurate.
 Then, there is the matter of relocation…As a journalist you need to be willing to travel.
 Very rarely will someone begin their career in broadcast journalism in a major market.
 If you are a budding sports writer, get ready to cover the Billings Bighorns junior hockey team in Montana before you get a crack at the New York Rangers.
-From a financial standpoint, two things are important to plan for: the need to travel and the likelihood that you will not make much money early in your career.
-It goes without saying that taking out massive undergraduate loans could hinder your mobility and therefore stand in the way of essential early career opportunities.
+From a financial standpoint, two things are important to plan for.
+First, is the need to travel.
+Second, is the likelihood that you will not make much money early in your career.
+It goes without saying that taking out massive undergraduate loans could hinder your mobility.
+Debt could then stand in the way of essential early career opportunities.